 Finding: The subject property is 12,900 square feet in size requiring 3,870 square feet or 30% of the site to be designate as open space.
-The applicant's site plan indicates that 3,331 square feet of the site is open space, which is less than the 30% standard.
-The applicant is requesting an adjustment to reduce the standard from 3,870 square feet to 3,331 square feet.
+The applicant submitted an updated open space and landscaping plan as part of the record on October 6, 2020.
+The plan indicates that 3,870 square feet of the site is open space, which is more than the 30% standard.
 The applicant is proposing a 19-unit complex requiring 750 square feet of common open space.
 The applicant's site plan indicates that 1,110 square feet of the site will be a single common open space with less than 25-feet on one side.
 The applicant has requested an adjustment to the minimum 25-foot dimension on all sides of the common open space required under SRC 702.020(a)(1)(A).
 The Class 2 Adjustment is addressed below.